Elk River water or watershed scenery in West Virginia

 If the Elk is high, warm, muddy, crowded, or access-limited, compare Greenbrier River West Fork, Second Creek, or Shavers Fork River before forcing the same reach.

-Webster Springs gauge corridor
+Webster Springs gauge area

 Best flow reference and planning base for this page.